Hawthorne Race Course: History and information

 By 1927, the racetrack was gaining prominence on the national scene.
 A new starting was introduced, as was the Hawthorne Gold Cup Handicap, a major stakes event.
 In 1929, Sun Beau won his first Gold Cup and would later capture two more.
 In 1931, an electric time and an infield tote board were introduced.

 The track introduced daily double wagering to Chicago and used a new infrared timer in the early 1930s.
 The track began the Chicago racing season in 1936 with a spring meet.

 The Hawthorne continued to advance in the 1930s and 1940s, taking over the racing dates of Lincoln Fields Race Track as well as racing earlier in the spring.
 The track also introduced races restricted to Illinois-bred horses.

 Turf racing returned to Hawthorne in 1948 with the renovation of the racing strip and the introduction of a six-furlong turf course.
 In 1959, a new clubhouse was opened with vastly expanded seating to serve the racing needs of the Chicago market.
 The track continued to thrive during the 1960s and 1970s, but it had crested in attendance and the attendance slowly began to drop.

-By 1970, harness racing was held at Hawthorne in an effort to offer a product to lovers of standardbred racing.
+By 1970, standardbred harness racing was held at Hawthorne.
 The track was awarded spring dates and ran spring, summer, and autumn thoroughbred meets and a winter standardbred meet.
 The track stopped in September for the Arlington Park meet and also began to hold occasional quarter horse races.

 In 1978, a fire destroyed Hawthorne's grandstand.
 The attempt to move the meet to Sportsman's Park Racetrack failed, but in 1979 racing was moved to Sportsman's Park.
 In 1980 the track officially opened for a 72-day thoroughbred meet beginning at the end of September.

 In 1985, Arlington Park burned to the ground and Hawthorne Race Course gained all summer dates except Arlington Million day.
 In 1986, 1987, and 1988 the track also held these summertime meetings.

 In 2020, Hawthorne got approval to become a racino.